visakhanc/usbXR/README.md

 *If any ISP programmer other than USBasp is used, change the Makefile accordingly.*

-Now, plug usbXR into a USB port and it will be recognized as an HID device (HIDBoot).
+Now, plug usbXR into a USB port while pressing down the button, and it will be recognized as an HID device (HIDBoot).

 #### Bootloader utility